Skip to main content

 • An Interaction intrinsically describes unique state transitions based on its type, and thus it is very easy to optimize consensus and design specific zk-proofs for these Interactions because the scope of the state transition is limited.

-• A Transaction, on the other hand, is designed to be a general-purpose wrapper and has a very large scope of state transition, thus limiting the ability of the network to perform advanced validation and other optimisations without relying on the transaction execution layer.
+• A Operation, on the other hand, is designed to be a general-purpose wrapper and has a very large scope of state transition, thus limiting the ability of the network to perform advanced validation and other optimisations without relying on the operation execution layer.

 • While Interactions are designed to express transitions between participants, Transactions are intended to express transitions between network state checkpoints and hence better at expressing units of transition on a large-scale peer-to-peer network